 Portland State’s downtown location also makes it close to the city’s premier galleries on both sides of the Willamette River.
 Pearl District galleries are accessibly easily by foot, bike, car, or the Portland Streetcar, and many more galleries are close-by throughout the city.

 Portland has a reputation for being one of the premier cities for the arts in the nation, and the arts community here is thriving, vibrant, and contemporary.
 Since 2002, the Portland Institute of Contemporary Art (PICA) presents the annual Time-Based Art Festival (TBA) attracting world-renowned artists working with performative or video practices each year around the start of the Fall term.
+Converge 45 is an annual multi-day event that showcases international, national, and regional contemporary art that happens during the summer.
 The diverse programing of the Portland Art Museum and Yale Union (YU) is well worth participating in.
 Portland State’s downtown location makes all of these places and more accessible and brings the primary voices in Portland’s arts culture together.